 In case you are curious about my CBT specific training and credentials, I have listed some of those here (with links for each for additional information) —

-- I am a Certified Cognitive Therapist, and I am the only certified cognitive therapist in Indiana.
+- I am a Certified Cognitive Therapist.

 - I was personally trained by the person who developed Cognitive Therapy, Dr. Aaron T. Beck, at The University of Pennsylvania where I did a post-doctoral fellowship under his direction.